aivarsk/django-taskq/README.rst

 Internals
 ---------

 Adding a new task to the queue creates a new task model instance.
+When there is an active transaction, the task creation is atomic with the rest of the model updates: either all of that is persisted or none.

 Executing a task is a bit more expensive:

 1. A task is picked up from a queue and the state is updated to "started" within a single transaction.
+Think of it as taking a lease.
 2. Python code is executed, and a background thread updates the "alive at" field every second ("a liveness probe").
 3. Successful tasks are deleted from the table.
 Failed tasks are marked as such and retried (based on configuration).

 This is a bit more expensive than necessary but:

 * we can recognize running tasks - the task is "started" and the record is updated in the last few seconds.
+There is no need to guess the right lease timeout ahead of time.
-* we can recognize "dirty" tasks that got killed or lost database connection in the middle - the task is "started" and the record has not been updated for a while.
+* we can recognize "dirty" tasks that got killed or lost database connection in the middle without reaching a final state - the task is "started" and the record has not been updated for a while.

-In an ideal world, tasks should be idempotent but things happen and I prefer to know which tasks crashed and double-check if some cleanup is necessary.
+In an ideal world, tasks should be idempotent and it would be safe to retry "dirty" tasks automatically but things happen and I prefer to know which tasks crashed and double-check if some cleanup is necessary.

 Performance